Mark Ronson’s New Album Helped Him Cope With His Divorce

-British producer and musician, Mark Ronson has admitted that he coped with his divorce from French actress Josephine de La Baume by recording his new album.
+British producer and musician Mark Ronson has admitted that he coped with his divorce from French actress Josephine de La Baume by recording his new album.

-According to Music News, had a tough 2018 following his divorce from Josephine, who he split with in 2017 after five years of marriage, but he threw himself into the studio which inspired him to make new music.
+According to Music News, Ronson had a tough 2018 following his divorce from Josephine, whom he split with in 2017 after five years of marriage, but he threw himself into the studio which inspired him to make new music.

 The “Uptown Funk” hitmaker told Mr Porter that working on new tracks helped him deal with the split.
 He has channeled his heartbreak into his art and has ultimately created music he’s proud of.
 The album cover for his upcoming studio album, Late Night Feelings, has a huge heart broken in half in a disco ball type glass material.